3174N/project-lashon/README.md

 # project-lashon
-A game made for a school work
+A game made for a school project